 The baby blues should last no more than a few days (even up to two weeks) before it subsides and hormones level out.
-On the other hand, postnatal depression is more intense, severe and longer-term.
-It typically occurs around 2 to 8 weeks after delivery (or even in some cases after a year1).
+On the other hand, postnatal depression is more intense, severe and longer-term5.
+It typically occurs around 2 to 8 weeks after delivery (or even in some cases after a year)6.

 Signs and symptoms of postnatal depression